-Enter the requested information for the AOR (Authorized Organization Representative) who will be submitting this application to Grants.gov.
+Enter the requested information for the AOR (Authorized Organization Representative) who is authorized to submit this application to Grants.gov.
 Select a Prefix even though this is not a required field.
-The AOR must have the legal authority to obligate your organization.
+The AOR must have the legal authority to obligate your organization (e. g., be a senior member of the staff such as an ED, Director of Development, etc.).
+See specific requirements for who can serve as an AOR for colleges and universities.
+Contractors or administrative support staff cannot serve as an AOR.
 By clicking the "I Agree" box at the top of Item 9, this individual will be certifying compliance with relevant federal requirements on your organization's behalf.
 (These requirements can be found in the "Assurance of Compliance" section of these guidelines.)
 The "Signature of Authorized Representative" and "Date Signed" boxes will be populated by Grants.gov upon submission of the SF-424.

 Submit the SF-424

 To begin the submission process, click the "Save & Submit" button.
 [This button will not become active (and turn from light to dark gray) until you have saved your SF-424 with all required fields completed.
 Clicking this button will prompt you to save your application package one last time.
 When asked if you want to replace the existing file, click "Yes."
 You will then be reconnected to Grants.gov and the Internet.]
 You will be prompted to provide your Grants.gov Username and Password that you obtained during registration.

 Click the "Login" button.
 This will bring you to the "Application Submission Verification and Signature" screen, which provides a summary of the Funding Opportunity for which you are applying.
 Click the "Sign and Submit Application" button to complete the process.
 Be certain that you are satisfied with your SF-424 before you click this button.
 No revisions to your SF-424 are possible through Grants.gov once it is submitted.